qianyupeng1010/labreport3/index.md

 (RICYT),
 ```

-but if we put 'less -s technical/plos/journal.pbio.0020001.txt`in to the terminal, this part of the output would be:<br>
+but if we put `less -s technical/plos/journal.pbio.0020001.txt`in to the terminal, this part of the output would be:<br>
 ```
 much higher percentage than the increments reached by Europe (10%) and industrial Asia (26%).
 The percentage of global scientific publications from North America actually